 Cure Door Squeak

 Heard that door squeak just one time too many?
 Hit the hinge with some non-stick cooking spray.
-Just make sure that you have paper towels handy to wipe up the drips.
-Here are 20 more home repairs anyone can do.
+It’s the next best thing to a shot of WD-40.
+(Just make sure that you have paper towels handy to wipe up the drips.)

 Use Cooking Spray When Shoveling Snow